 - #resources-climate-resilience-and-sustainability: This channel is for sharing resources, experiences, best practices, and challenges relating to climate resilience and sustainability.

-- #resources-rise-and-resilience-in-higher-education: This channel is for sharing resources, experiences, best practices, and challenges relating to the role of higher education in community resilience and the NCSE RISE Network.
+- #resources-and-resilience-in-higher-education: This channel is for sharing resources, experiences, best practices, and challenges relating to the role of higher education in community resilience.

 - #opportunities-events: This channel is for sharing events relevant to the NCSE community.